 ii) In the extraction of metals (as a reducing agent).

 28. What are the constituents of coal gas?
 State one use of coal gas.

 Coal gas is obtained as a byproduct while producing coke.
 Its smell is not very pleasant.
-It is a highly flammable gas as the main component of it is methane.
-Thus, if not regulated carefully, it can form a mixture with air resulting in explosions.
+It is a highly flammable gas as its main component is methane.
+Thus, if not regulated carefully, it can form a mixture with air, resulting in explosions.

 Uses of coal gas:

 - It is mainly used as a fuel in industries situated near coal processing plants.

 - It is more commonly used to provide heat for domestic and industrial purposes.

 29. What are the major products (or fractions) of petroleum refining?
 Give one use of each petroleum product.